Pensacola DUI Attorney

 If you have been arrested for DUI anywhere within the Florida Panhandle, your first action should be to bring in a skilled criminal defense lawyer.
 While you may think that you have no chance for a favorable outcome against the state of Florida, that is not true.
 Everyone deserves a sound defense when accused of a crime, and DUI is no different.
 Furthermore, many factors underlying DUI charges can be faulty, from a lack of probable cause to improper police procedure, defective equipment, flawed sobriety testing, and other testing problems.

 Because DUI is a highly complex mix of science, technology, and police procedure, you will need an attorney who understands it and knows how to investigate such cases to uncover flaws and weaknesses in the state’s case against you.
 At Michael J. Griffith, P.A., we have defended numerous clients against DUI with favorable results.
-Our attorney is well-versed in Florida DUI and its parts that can be thoroughly scrutinized for the benefit of your defense.
+Our attorney is well-versed in Florida DUI law and its parts that can be thoroughly scrutinized for the benefit of your defense.

 Arrested for DUI in Pensacola?
 Call Michael J. Griffith, P.A. today at (850) 495-7977 or contact us online to protect your rights and begin building a strong defense strategy.